soroushkabiri/ros_teleop_ws/README.md

 actual_robot_map_saving.sh

 ### transporting the object:
-1)Start the web command node so that the user can define robot goals:
+Start the web command node so that the user can define robot goals:

 ros2 run esp32_bridge web_command